Local Solar for the Land and Community

 Hosting a Lightstar solar project provides an income stream that can help mitigate annual crop risks and strengthen the financial reassurance that the land will continue to generate income even after retirement.

 Our projects are built to make the land more productive.
-We design for dual-use, which allows for crops and livestock grazing in and around the array, and create pollinator habitats.
+Where possible, we design for dual-use, which allows for crops and livestock grazing in and around the array, and create pollinator habitats.

 Our landowner partners can trust us to treat their land as if it were our own in the way we handle construction, site clean up, and maintenance – all without any cost to them.